Data-driven discovery of dynamical models in biology: Introduction

+Dynamic behavior, expressed as changes over time and space, is fundamental to natural systems.
+From chemical reactions to biological regulation, feedback and nonlinearity give rise to a rich repertoire of dynamics, including switching, adaptation, oscillations, and spatial waves.
+Mathematical models of dynamical systems provide a unifying language to describe and analyze such behaviors across disciplines.
+A dynamical system specifies how a state vector $X(t)$, representing the variables that define the system’s current state, evolves according to governing rules $\mathrm{f}(X(t), \beta)$ and parameters $\beta$ (Fig.~\ref{fig:understandingdynamicalsystems}A).
+Small parameter changes can qualitatively alter system trajectories, for example by changing a stable steady state into sustained oscillations through a bifurcation~\cite{Strogatz2000}.

-Biological systems display rich spatiotemporal dynamical behavior across scales \cite{tyson2003sniffers,goldbeter2012systems,gelens2014spatial,beta2017intracellular,deneke2018chemical,volpert2009reaction,goldbeter2018dissipative}.
-Such dynamics may be purely temporal, describing how system variables change over time at a fixed location, or they may involve spatial propagation and pattern formation.
-Purely temporal examples include the cell cycle oscillator that governs cell division \cite{ferrell2011modeling,Novak1993}, circadian clocks that synchronize physiology with the day--night cycle \cite{dunlap1999molecular,bell2005circadian}, intracellular calcium oscillations that regulate fertilization and neuronal signaling \cite{berridge1988cytosolic,borghans1997complex}, glycolytic oscillations in yeast metabolism \cite{ghosh1964oscillations,chandra2011glycolytic}, p53 oscillations in the cellular DNA damage response \cite{geva2006oscillations,batchelor2008recurrent,purvis2012p53}, and excitability in neurons, where action potential pulses arise from threshold-triggered ionic currents \cite{hodgkin1939action,HodgkinHuxley,izhikevich2007dynamical}.
+Biological systems exhibit diverse dynamical behaviors across scales~\cite{tyson2003sniffers,goldbeter2012systems,gelens2014spatial,beta2017intracellular,deneke2018chemical,volpert2009reaction,goldbeter2018dissipative}.
+Purely temporal examples include the cell cycle oscillator that governs cell division~\cite{ferrell2011modeling,Novak1993}, circadian clocks that synchronize physiology with the day--night cycle~\cite{dunlap1999molecular,bell2005circadian}, intracellular calcium oscillations that regulate fertilization and neuronal signaling~\cite{berridge1988cytosolic,borghans1997complex}, glycolytic oscillations in yeast metabolism~\cite{ghosh1964oscillations,chandra2011glycolytic}, p53 oscillations in the DNA damage response~\cite{geva2006oscillations,batchelor2008recurrent,purvis2012p53}, and neuronal excitability, where action potential pulses arise from threshold-triggered ionic currents~\cite{hodgkin1939action,HodgkinHuxley,izhikevich2007dynamical}.
+Spatiotemporal examples include mitotic waves in early embryonic development~\cite{chang2013mitotic,Nolet2020,afanzar2020nucleus,Puls2024,Huang2024TriggerWaves}, cyclic AMP waves in social amoebae during aggregation~\cite{devreotes1983quantitative,tyson1989cyclic}, and traveling waves of Erk activity in regenerating tissues~\cite{de2021control}.
+Across these systems, nonlinear feedbacks, time delays, and spatial coupling jointly generate complex patterns in both time and space.
+Spatial coupling can transform local oscillations into traveling wave patterns, providing additional constraints and structure that are visible in spatiotemporal measurements (Fig.~\ref{fig:understandingdynamicalsystems}B,D).